tdwg/dwc/docs/text/index.md

 124,"Buxbaumia piperi",2
 ```

-can be described with the following Darwin Core metafile:
+can be described with the following Darwin Core metafile (meta.xml):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>